apache/sdap-nexus/tools/cdms/README.md

 # CDMS_reader.py
-The functions in cdms_reader.py read a CDMS netCDF file into memory, assemble a list of matches of satellite and in situ data (or a primary and secondary data set), and optionally output the matches to a CSV file.
-Each matched pair contains one satellite data record and one in situ data record.
+The functions in cdms_reader.py read a CDMS netCDF file into memory, assemble a list of matches from a primary and secondary data set, and optionally outputs the matches to a CSV file.
+Each matched pair contains one primary data record and one in secondary data record.

-The CDMS netCDF files hold satellite data and in situ data in different groups (`SatelliteData` and `InsituData`).
-The `matchIDs` netCDF variable contains pairs of IDs (matches) which reference a satellite data record and an in situ data record in their respective groups.
-These records have a many-to-many relationship; one satellite record may match to many in situ records, and one in situ record may match to many satellite records.
+The CDMS netCDF files holds the two groups (`PrimaryData` and `SecondaryData`).
+The `matchIDs` netCDF variable contains pairs of IDs (matches) which reference a primary data record and a secondary data record in their respective groups.
+These records have a many-to-many relationship; one primary record may match to many in secondary records, and one secondary record may match to many primary records.
 The `assemble_matches` function assembles the individual data records into pairs based on their `dim` group dimension IDs as paired in the `matchIDs` variable.

 ## Requirements
 This tool was developed and tested with Python 3.9.13.